Short, new proofs of Dowker duality: Short, new proofs of Dowker duality

-By Quillen's poset fiber lemma (Lemma~\ref{lemma:Quillen_fiber}), $i$ and $j$ induce homotopy equivalences in the order complexes.
-Since $\Delta P_K$ is the barycentric subdivision of $K$ and $\Delta P_{N\mathcal{U}}$ is the barycentric subdivision of $N\mathcal{U}$, we have the nerve lemma. \end{proof}
+By Quillen's Poset Fiber Lemma (Lemma~\ref{lemma:Quillen_fiber}), $i$ and $j$ induce homotopy equivalences in the order complexes, establishing Equation~\ref{eq:nerve_relationaljoin}.
+Since $\Delta P_K$ is the barycentric subdivision of $K$ and $\Delta P_{N\mathcal{U}}$ is the barycentric subdivision of $N\mathcal{U}$, the Nerve Lemma follows. \end{proof}

-\begin{theorem}[Nerve lemma via relational products] Let $K$ be a simplicial complex, and let $\mathcal{U}$ be a good cover of $K$ via subcomplexes.
+\begin{theorem}[Nerve Lemma via relational products] Let $K$ be a simplicial complex, and let $\mathcal{U}$ be a good cover of $K$ via subcomplexes.
 Let $P_K$ denote the face poset of $K$, and let $P_{N\mathcal{U}}$ denote the face poset of the nerve $N\mathcal{U}$.
-Let $R^* \subseteq P_K \times P_{N\mathcal{U}} $ be the covering relation, considered as a poset.
+Let $\tilde{R} \subseteq P_K \times P_{N\mathcal{U}} $ be the covering relation, considered as a poset.
 The projection maps